Program Facet Overview

 National Trends and Services

 Through this facet our members are able to raise awareness of the economic, health and social barriers that affect our community.
 Programming in this area addresses these problems and attempts to eliminate the disparities in these areas to better our communities.
-The Palos Verdes Chapter of The Links, Inc. focuses on addressing the homelessness issue.
+The Palos Verdes (CA) Chapter of The Links, Inc. focuses on addressing the homelessness issue.
 Through Homelessness Outreach, we collaborate with SRO Housing Corporation (Skid Row and the greater Los Angeles Area) and Harbor Interfaith Services (San Pedro, CA) both non profit, public benefit organizations that provide housing and support to low income people and people experiencing homelessness and individuals in transition, including veterans and women with children.
 We provide health fairs, flu clinics, educational workshops, hygiene bags, housing essentials and Christmas gifts to the homeless and individuals in transition including Veterans and women with children.

 International Trends and Services

 The International Trends and Services facet is dedicated to providing services to people of African ancestry globally so that they may have a better quality of life.
-The Palos Verdes Chapter of The Links, Inc. recently created Links to the Border.
+The Palos Verdes (CA) Chapter of The Links, Inc. recently created Links to the Border.
 We partner with Christ United Methodist Ministry Center (CUMMC) San Diego, CA and Ambassadors for Christ (AFJC) Ministry, to provide food, shelter and basic necessities to immigrants legally crossing the US/ MX border, and those awaiting legal entry.
 Our efforts inspire hope for immigrants striving for a better future in the USA.

 Health and Human Services